MCH Training and Research Alert A Monthly Alert from the Division of Maternal & Child Health Workforce Development

 Informational

-Maternal and Child Health Bureau
+Maternal and Child Health Bureaulinks to a HRSA page

 The MCHB DMCHWD developed a Trainee Toolkit designed to provide current and former trainees, training programs, and MCH stakeholders with online and downloadable resources in one convenient location.
 It contains:

-- Links to comprehensive, easy-to-use web pages;
+• Links to comprehensive, easy-to-use web pages;

-- Resources to orient you to the Training Program; and
+• Resources to orient you to the Training Program; and

-- A list of frequently-used acronyms relevant to trainees.
+• A list of frequently-used acronyms relevant to trainees.

 trainees toolkit

-Maternal and Child Health Bureau
+Maternal and Child Health Bureaulinks to a HRSA page

-Welcome to the 2018 Trainee Ambassadors
+Welcome to the 2018 Trainee Ambassadorslinks to a HRSA page

 Project Update

 The MCHB DMCHWD is pleased to announce the 2018 TAG.
 The 2018 TAG includes the following 10 current and former trainees: Alyssa Bosold, Centers of Excellence in Maternal & Child Health; Erika Dennis, MCH Pipeline; Christina Gebel, Centers of Excellence in Maternal & Child Health; Kiana Hardy, MCH Public Health Catalyst; Samantha Hill, Leadership Education in Adolescent Health, Sandyaa Iyengar, Developmental-Behavioral Pediatrics & Leadership Education in Neurodevelopmental Disabilities; Natasha Ludwig, Leadership Education in Neurodevelopmental Disabilities; Marissa McElrone, MCH Nutrition; Sabrin Rizk, MCH Pipeline & Leadership Education in Neurodevelopmental Disabilities; and, Suzanne Stern-Brant, Pediatric Pulmonary Center.
-We invite you to learn more about the 2018 Trainee Ambassadors and the TAG overall by visiting the TAG web page.
+We invite you to learn more about the 2018 Trainee Ambassadors and the TAG overall by visiting the TAG web pagelinks to a HRSA page.

 TAG trainees leadership

-Maternal and Child Health Bureau
+Maternal and Child Health Bureaulinks to a HRSA page

-Title V Transformation Tools Portal
+Title V Transformation Tools Portallinks to a HRSA page

 The MCHB Title V MCH Services Block Grants to States Program has established 15 NPMs.
 In order to effectively address the NPMs, MCH professionals need to consider the evidence and strategies to make change as well as the capacity of the workforce to carry out these activities.
 The Title V Transformation Tools Portal, developed in collaboration with the NMCHWDC, crosswalks each NPM and its corresponding knowledge and skills sets with specific learning opportunities and resources.